Entech-Ramon/SonicWALL-Security-Services-Audit/README.md

 Enable the SonicOS API for each SonicWALL using Basic Auth

 ITGlue:

 SonicWALL admin passwords documented and specific password Category set for them.
 (Example, We used the Password Category "SonicWALL Admin")

+SonicWALL Security Services and SonicWALL Address Object flexible asset types (See JSON files)

 ![](ScreenShots/SW_Password_Category.jpg)
 ### Script Logic
 Below are high level diagrams of the workflow for these scripts.